Store Hours

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it should even out as time passes.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Always read your seed packet for details.
+If you start seeds later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

 Puerto Rico is in Zones 12 and 13, with the highest mountain peaks coming in at 11B.
 Your climate is excellent for growing year-round if you've got good soil.
 Why not think of springtime planting now?
 With such beautiful weather, you can direct sow many types of seeds.
-From classics from strawberries to cucumbers and green beans to spinach, you have a wide variety of options.
-Your garden might still be growing if there's no reason to put it to bed — especially if it's close to the house or in a greenhouse.
+With classics like cucumbers, spinach, and green beans, you have a wide variety of options.
+Last year's garden might still be growing if there was no reason to put it to bed — especially if it's close to the house or in a greenhouse.
 In that case, tend it as usual.

-Fruit like pineapple, mangoes, guava, starfruit, coconuts, and plantains thrive in Puerto Rico's tropical climate.
+Fruit like guava, mangoes, pineapple, plantains, starfruit, and coconuts thrive in Puerto Rico's tropical climate.
 Roots like cassava, taro, and yams grow well, too.
 Hot peppers thrive here, and you can try bell peppers or the more heat-loving variety of cubanelle peppers.
-Veggies in the squash family, like pumpkins, cucumbers, and calabaza squash also enjoy the weather.
-You may want to look into shade sails or another shade structure to give your garden a break from the intense heat and humidity.
-The sun is so strong here that the full sun recommendation that works on the continental U.S. might be too harsh here.
-Container gardening, hydroponics, or potted plants give you extra flexibility to control the amount of sun and shade for best results.
+Veggies in the squash family, like cucumbers, pumpkins, and calabaza squash also enjoy the weather.
+You may want to look into shade sails or another shade structure to give your garden a break from the intense humidity and heat.
+The sun is so strong here that the full sun recommendation that works on the continental U.S. might be too harsh.
+Hydroponics, container gardening, or potted plants give you extra flexibility to control the amount of sun and shade for best results.

 Start Seeds Indoors